Afro-Iranians: History

 The Indian Ocean slave trade was multi-directional and changed over time.
 To meet the demand for menial labor, enslaved black people who were captured by Arab slave traders were sold in cumulatively large numbers over centuries to; the Persian Gulf, Egypt, Arabia, India, the Far East, the Indian Ocean islands and Ethiopia.

 Others came as immigrants throughout many millennia or from Portuguese slave traders who occupied most of the contested Ormus's Bandar Abbas, Hormoz and Qeshm island ports in southern Iran by early 16th century.

-During Qajar rule, many wealthy households imported Black African women and children to perform domestic work alongside Eastern European Circassian slaves.
+During Qajar rule, many wealthy households imported Black African women and children to perform domestic work alongside Circassian slaves.
 This was largely drawn from the Zanj, who were Bantu-speaking peoples that lived alongside Southeast Africa.
 In an area roughly comprising modern-day Tanzania, Mozambique and Malawi.
 Under British pressure, Mohammad Shah Qajar issued a firman suppressing slave trade in 1848.
+Iran abolished slavery in 1929.